Restaurants need at least -1 monthly views or must have a market price of more than $0/night to be listed.

 Most Key Holders grab bids in 5 minutes and fill in four hours.

 You will be able to chat with the key holder after they picked up your bid.

-0 of San Diego's Finest Five-Star Concierges will be notified.
+1 of 🗽 New York's Finest Five-Star Concierges will be notified.

-There are no concierges watching the San Diego area yet
+There are no concierges watching the New York area yet

-If you are a concierge that is active in San Diego, take the opportunity and subscribe to be part of the second group in line to pick up bids in all of the San Diego Area.
+If you are a concierge that is active in New York, take the opportunity and subscribe to be part of the second group in line to pick up bids in all of the New York Area.

 Most Concierges grab bids in 10 minutes and fill in 48 hours.